Competitor Website Analytics: Analyze Any Website Traffic

 Free Competitor Analysis Tools

 You don't need a paid subscription to start analyzing competitors.
-These free tools provide valuable insights to get you started with competitor website analytics.
+These free tools provide valuable insights to get you started withcompetitor website analytics.

 SimilarWeb (Free Tier)

-SimilarWeb is the most widely used competitor website analysis tool.
+The most widely used<strong>competitor website analysis tool</strong>.
 The free version shows estimated monthly visits, traffic sources, top referrals, and geographic breakdown for any domain.
-You can compare up to five websites side by side.
+Compare up to five websites side by side.

 Google Trends